 VoteCast: New York voters say nation headed wrong way

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 28 percent of New York voters said the country is on the right track, compared with 70 percent who said the country is headed in the wrong direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 7 in 10 of New York voters said the country is on the wrong track, compared with around 3 in 10 who said the country is headed in the right direction.

-Here's a snapshot of who voted and why in New York, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 135,000 voters and nonvoters _ including 3,673 voters and 934 nonvoters in the state of New York _ conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in New York, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,750 voters and 940 nonvoters in the state of New York — conducted for The Associated Press by NORC at the University of Chicago.

+Half of New York voters said they voted to express opposition to President Donald Trump.
+By comparison, around 2 in 10 said a reason for their vote was to express support for Trump, while around 3 in 10 said Trump was not a reason for their vote.

+A majority of voters in New York had negative views of Trump: About two-thirds said they disapprove of how he is handling his job as president, while about a third said they approve of Trump.

 TOP ISSUE: HEALTH CARE

-Health care was at the forefront of voters' minds: 28 percent named it as the most important issue facing the nation in this year's midterm elections.
-Others considered immigration (19 percent), the economy (16 percent), gun policy (11 percent) and the environment (9 percent) to be the top issue.
+Health care was at the forefront of voters' minds: 1 in 4 named it as the most important issue facing the nation in this year's midterm elections.
+Another 1 in 5 named immigration, while 1 in 6 named the economy.
+Around 1 in 10 named gun policy or the environment to be the top issue.

 STATE OF THE ECONOMY

-Voters have a positive view of the nation's current economic outlook _ 61 percent said the nation's economy is good, compared with 38 percent who said it's not good.
+Voters have a positive view of the nation's current economic outlook — about 6 in 10 said the nation's economy is good, compared with around 4 in 10 who said it's not good.

-For 28 percent of New York voters, President Donald Trump was not a factor they considered while casting their vote.
-By comparison, 71 percent said Trump was a reason for their vote.

-Tuesday's elections will determine control of Congress in the final two years of Trump's first term in office, and 77 percent of New York voters said which party will hold control was very important as they considered their vote.
-Another 17 percent said it was somewhat important.

 Online: